Shen-Lab/Bayesian-L2O/README.md

 TensorFlow implementation for [Bayesian Modeling and Uncertainty Quantification for Learning to Optimize: What, Why, and How]()

-Yuning You, Yue Cao, Tianlong Chen, Yongduo Sui, Ting Chen, Zhangyang Wang, Yang Shen
+Yuning You, Yue Cao, Tianlong Chen, Zhangyang Wang, Yang Shen

 In ICLR 2022.